collective/diazotheme.startup/README.rst

 default options you get with `Initializr`_:

-- **Startup Initializr Bootstrap Jumbotron** Theme, it's a HTML5 boilerplate bootstap option.
-It's got the hero unit on home and is making use of a lot of trickery that has been expanded in https://github.com/TH-code/diazotheme.bootstrap
+- **Startup Initializr Bootstrap Jumbotron** Theme, it's a HTML5 boilerplate bootstap option based on `Bootstrap Jumbotron example`_.
+It's got the hero unit on home and is making use of a lot of  trickery that has been expanded in `diazotheme.bootstrap`_ package.

-- **Startup Initializr HTML5 Boilerplate** Theme, it's a bare bones diazo theme that just gives you normalization and default text styling.
+- **Startup Initializr HTML5 Boilerplate** Theme, it's a bare bones diazo theme that just gives you normalization and default text styling based on `Classic H5BP template`_.

-  The h5bp theme css and html has not been altered from the download, so with new versions it should be a matter of dropping in new files.
+  The H5BP theme css and html has not been altered from the download, so with new versions it should be a matter of dropping in new files.

-- **Startup Initializr Responsive** Theme, it's a responsive option (except with plonified colors).
+- **Startup Initializr Responsive** Theme, it's a responsive option based on `Jonathan Verrecchia Responsive template`_ (except with plonified colors).

   There is the responsive theme, which only adds responsiveness to the "`Sunburst Theme`_" theme base.
 It should be able to be used as an easy